Actindo-AG/Documentation/RetailSuiteAccounting/Integration/01_RunAccountingWizard.md

  > [Info] The fiscal year must consist of 12 months.
 However, it does not have to be a calendar year, but can be, for example from April 1 to March 31.

 3. Click the *Currency* drop-down list and select the base currency.
-The drop-down list displays all currencies configured in the system.
-However, the accounting module works with the base currency only.
+The drop-down list displays all currencies available in the system.
+However, the accounting module can only work with one currency, that is, the base currency configured during the installation process.

  > [Info] The base currency is the currency used by a company for accounting purposes, usually the currency of the country where the business is primarily based, even if it operates in other countries and currencies.

-[comment]: <> (FH: Wo wird die Basiswährung eingestellt?
-Bei der Einrichtung beim Kunden?)

 4. Click the *Cash accounting* drop-down list and select the appropriate option.
 The following options are available: